The Double Refuge ☠️ Ars Moriendi

 Here's my father, on a wooden plank with a bucket in his hand, and beside him, the tax lawyer in his office:

 While others debated the meaning of the Cross, Darwin or the Holy Book, he kept his nose to the grindstone.
-He kept his own quiet counsel, with his stats and rosters, his own unchanging values of X and Y, of baseball and fair play, and beneath everything a belief in hard work and the Free Market: Adam Smith’s invisible hand, Cooper-gloved.
+He kept his own quiet counsel, with his stats and rosters, his own unchanging values of X and Y, of baseball and fair play.
+Beneath everything was a belief in hard work and the Free Market: Adam Smith’s invisible hand, Cooper-gloved.

-just as years later he would become my coach and I would wear the bright yellow letters of our namesake, the Kansas City Royals:
+Years later he became my coach.
+Here I am wearing the bright yellow letters of our namesake, the Kansas City Royals:

-I remember how he loaded up the ’67 Fury with duffle-bags of gear.
-He spent all Saturday afternoon, even till the sun went down, batting balls to my friends and I on the baseball diamond behind our elementary school.
+I remember my dad loading up the ’67 Fury with duffle-bags of gear.
+He’d spend all Saturday afternoon, even till the sun went down, batting balls to my friends and I on the baseball diamond behind the local elementary school.

-From home plate over the bumpy ground of time, this world comes back to me: the crack of the bat, the uncertain bounce across the years that change almost everything; all those Lucy in the Sky years, making me less certain about the value of that game, that world of sport, as my father reaches eighty-three and the ball comes bouncing toward me.
+From home plate over the bumpy ground of time, this world comes back to me: the crack of the bat, the uncertain bounce across the years that change almost everything — all those Lucy in the Sky years that made me cynical about the value of that game, about that world of sport.
+Now my father is eighty-three years old and the ball comes bouncing toward me.
 I'm not sure that I'll find it in my old black Cooper glove.

 Likewise, my father searches to understand me, as if I were an alien species.
 Why would I write poetry, spend hours in cafés, or underline sentences in novels?

-driving me to remember his passion for sport, and his dream of Heaven: family and friends at home plate.
-All of this makes me remember the names written on the pennants on my old bedroom wall.
+The photo drives me to remember his passion for sport, and his dream of Heaven: family and friends at home plate.
+It makes me remember the names written on the pennants on my old bedroom wall.
 Many of the teams may no longer exist as far as I know, but I still remember the names: the Red Sox and the White Sox, the Padres and the Braves.
 Yet the intensity that I felt back then now seems so inconsequential.
 Or is it still there, that fierce desire to smack the twisting ball out of the park?

 Playing Heads Up Ball

-A diamond, rare indeed, in our world of obscurity and self-loathing that led us toward alcohol and drugs, Deep Purple and Black Sabbath, like a zeppelin downward into the nightmares of Castaneda and Sartre.
+A diamond, rare indeed, in my world of obscurity and rebellion, a world that led me to alcohol and drugs, Deep Purple and Black Sabbath.

 I'd like to pay homage to that rare diamond in my father’s eyes, to a man whose satisfaction lay in our common good, invaluable instruction on how to live both for yourself and for your team night after star-coming night, dirt and leather lessons on the balance between individual skill and the loss of ego in a finer game; implicit lessons that all came together, all made sense in the umpire's cry: Batter up!